 Cabo Verde’s strategic location makes it an important partner in the fight against trafficking of drugs, weapons, and people.
 U.S. security assistance focuses on building capacity to further our joint counternarcotic and security objectives.
 The United States conducts training and exercises and shares information to build Cabo Verde’s capacity to interdict suspected illicit maritime vessels, gather evidence, and prosecute traffickers, as well as carry out search and rescue operations.
 The Department has provided training to Cabo Verdean prison officials to improve the management, security, and human rights conditions of Cabo Verde’s correctional centers.

 In November 2017, Cabo Verde completed its second Millennium Challenge Corporation (MCC) compact ($66.2 million) which focused on water, sanitation, and land management reforms.
 Cabo Verde’s first compact, (for $110 million, signed in July 2005), focused on strengthening the investment climate; reforming the financial sector; enacting policy reforms; increasing agricultural productivity; building or rebuilding roads, bridges, and ports; and improving public access to markets, jobs, and social services.

 Cabo Verde’s Membership in International Organizations

-Cabo Verde and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
+Cabo Verde and the United States belong to a number of the same international organizations, including the Community of Portuguese Language Countries, United Nations, International Monetary Fund, World Bank, and World Trade Organization.

 More information about Cabo Verde is available from the Department of State and other sources, some of which are listed here: